Distressing Furniture: 6 Techniques Anyone Can Do

 French Provincial Nightstands

 There’s no right or wrong way to distress painted furniture.
-You can try out different techniques until you find the one that you like best.
+You can try out the different distressing furniture techniques above until you find the one that you like best.
+The most important thing is to have fun and let your creativity run wild!

 Now that you know how to distress painted furniture, it’s time to get started!
 Pick your favorite project and get creative.